roise-bailey/1701QCA-Assessment2/index.md

 - Need to purchase additional parts (Servo Motor and PIR Motion Sensor).

-*This more fully developed concept should include consideration of the interaction scheme, technical functionality, fabrication approach, materials to be used, and aesthetic.*

 ### Interaction flowchart ###
 ![Image](interaction.JPG)

 ## Physical experimentation documentation ##

-*In this section, show your progress including whichever of the following are appropriate for your project at this point.
-a.
-Technical development.
-Could be code screenshots, pictures of electronics and hardware testing, video of tests.
-b.
-Fabrication.
-Physical models, rough prototypes, sketches, diagrams of form, material considerations, mood boards, etc.
-Ensure you include comments about the choices you've made along the way.*

-*You will probably have a range of images and screenshots.
-Any test videos should be uploaded to YouTube or other publicly accessible site and a link provided here.*

 ![Image](spider.JPG)